57th Berlin International Film Festival

 The 57th Berlin International Film Festival was held from 8 to 18 February 2007.
 The opening film of this year's festival was Olivier Dahan’s La Vie En Rose.
 Angel by François Ozon served as the closing night film.
-American director Paul Schrader served as the jury president at the festival.
+American director Paul Schrader was the jury president of the main competition.

-The Golden Bear was presented to the Chinese film Tuya's Marriage directed by Wang Quan'an.
+The Golden Bear was awarded to the Chinese film Tuya's Marriage directed by Wang Quan'an.
 224,181 tickets of the festival were sold.

 The festival held a Retrospective programme about women in silent era films.
 The films which were shown in the retrospective included a restored colour version of the 1921 film Hamlet, starring Asta Nielsen, the 1914 Italian film Cabiria and Berlin Alexanderplatz.

-Jury
+Juries

 The following people were announced as being on the jury for the festival: